sbt/sbt/CONTRIBUTING.md

 - If you need help with sbt, please [ask] on StackOverflow with the tag "sbt" and the name of the sbt plugin if any.
 - If you run into an issue, have an enhancement idea, or a general discussion, bring it up to [sbt-dev] Google Group first.
-- If you need a faster response time, consider one of the [Typesafe subscriptions][subscriptions].
+- If you need a faster response time, consider one of the [Lightbend subscriptions][subscriptions].

 What to report
 --------------